Members' Exhibitions & Events

 Collaborators Terri St.Arnauld & Frank Yezer [Austin, TX] are participating in the WEST Austin Studio Tour again this year, which takes place May 13-14 and 20-21.

-Linda Hirsch [Wayland, MA] will exhibit Prayerpoem–Humankind's in the 30th Annual Members’ Juried Exhibition, which opened February 3, 2017, at the Newport Art Museum in Newport, RI, and will hang through May 21, 2017.
+Linda J. Hirsch [Wayland, MA] will exhibit Prayerpoem–Humankind's (below) in the 30th Annual Members’ Juried Exhibition, which opened February 3, 2017, at the Newport Art Museum in Newport, RI, and will hang through May 21, 2017.

 Currently, Two Projects: An Overview, the PhotoNOLA Portfolio Review Prize Exhibition by Jeanine Michna-Bales [Dallas, TX] is on display at the New Orleans Photo Alliance Gallery in New Orleans, LA, through February 26, 2017.
 It features selected images from Through Darkness to Light: Seeking Freedom on the Underground Railroad and The Barnett Shale: A Frack-tured Land.
 A traveling exhibition of Through Darkness to Light: Seeking Freedom on the Underground Railroad debuts at The Evanston History Center and The Evanston Art Center in Evanston, IL, on January 28, 2017, and will be on view through March 16, 2017.
 This project will be released as a monograph by Princeton Architectural Press in early February.
-Artist talks and book signings will take place February 23 at 12:00pm at the Evanston Art Center and 7:00pm at The Evanston History Center.
-Through Darkness to Light will also travel to Photographs Do Not Bend Gallery in Dallas, TX, from February 18 through April 15, 2017, with a reception and book signing on February 18 from 5-8:00pm, and Arnika Dawkins Gallery in Atlanta, GA, from February 3 through March 31, 2017.
+Artist talks and book signings will take place February 23 at the Evanston Art Center and The Evanston History Center.
+Through Darkness to Light will also travel to Photographs Do Not Bend Gallery in Dallas, TX, from February 18 through April 15, 2017, with a reception and book signing on February 18, and Arnika Dawkins Gallery in Atlanta, GA, from February 3 through March 31, 2017.
 Her book, Through Darkness to Light: Photographs Along the Underground Railroad, has been selected for the Virginia Festival of the Book in Charlottesville, VA, March 22–26, 2017.
 Jeanine will present various talks throughout the festival, and selected images from the series will also be on view at the Jefferson School African American Heritage Center.